deyoungmatthew/School_District_Analysis/README.md

 #### **Scores by school type**
 Thomas High School is in the charter bin, but no average scores or percentages changes are a result of the removal of 9th grade scores.

+## **Summary**
+The four major changes in the District summary were the drops in Average math score, % Passing Math, % Pass Reading, and a larger drop in % Overall Passing.